Welcome to the Institute for Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

 Of course, we are not suggesting that ‘talk therapy’ is now completely redundant.
-But rather, that talk therapists need to understand the client as a body-brain-mind-environment whole, which is just as much a product of diet and exercise as it is of family history and psychological ‘habits of mind’.
+But rather, that talk therapists need to understand the client as a body-brain-mind-environment whole, which is just as much a product of diet, exercise and sleep, as it is of family history and psychological ‘habits of mind’.

 All potential counselling clients should make sure they choose a counsellor who can relate to them as a whole body-brain-mind-environment complexity.

-And, all counsellors and coaches currently practising should take a look at re-training to become an Holistic Counsellor / Lifestyle Coach.***
+And, all counsellors and coaches who are currently practising should take a look at incorporating Lifestyle Counselling into their own system of talk therapy, by undertaking some re-training to become a Holistic Counsellor / Lifestyle Coach.***